 Working in conjunction with independent laboratories have evaluated material issues such as spontaneous brittle fracture of PVC piping systems, brittle fracture of high-tension electrical towers, failure of automotive components, plumbing system fittings, environmental stress corrosion cracking, and material specification issues.

-In course of engineering investigations have developed protocols and conducted instrumented tests to aid reconstruction. such testing has included temperature profile moitoring of heating/cooling coils of an HVAC air handler in which low-temperature freeze failures had occurred, skid tests of automobiles and heavy trucks to deteremine braking capabilities, friction tests of footwear material/flooring surfaces, failure testing of components, long-term monitoring of performance of a malfunctioning fire protection deluge valve, measurement of force and acceleration in recreations of accidents, vehicle performance tests to assess acceleration and performance of specific vehicles, and monitoring of vehicle powertrain control module (PCM) inputs/outputs to establish nominal voltage profiles and/or detect system abnormalities.
+In course of engineering investigations have developed protocols and conducted instrumented tests to aid reconstruction.
+Such testing has included temperature profile monitoring of heating/cooling coils of an HVAC air handler in which low-temperature freeze failures had occurred, skid tests of automobiles and heavy trucks to determine braking capabilities, friction tests of footwear material/flooring surfaces, failure testing of components, long-term monitoring of performance of a malfunctioning fire protection deluge valve, measurement of force and acceleration in recreations of accidents, vehicle performance tests to assess acceleration and performance of specific vehicles, and monitoring of vehicle powertrain control module (PCM) inputs/outputs to establish nominal voltage profiles and/or detect system abnormalities.

 Responsible for extensive technical analyses, laboratory testing and vehicle testing to identify the proximate cause of sudden acceleration incidents (SAIs) in a population of vehicles that exhibited an elevated reporting rate of SAI.
 Other vehicle defect investigations have included analysis of alleged braking and steering system malfunctions and alleged premature tire failure.